-In his happiest moments your baby may well resemble a smiling Buddha, but could he really practice mindfulness?
-As curious as it sounds, research suggests that the answer is yes, and that introducing a little zen and mindfulness into his life now could actually have positive effects for years to come.
+In their happiest moments, your baby may well resemble a smiling Buddha, but could they really practice mindfulness?
+As curious as it sounds, research suggests that the answer is yes, and that introducing a little zen and mindfulness into your child's life now could actually have positive effects for years to come.

 ‘Typical baby classes are all about stimulation, lots of songs, lots of colours and movement,’ says Marneta.
-Her Baby Mindful classes are quite the opposite, making use of techniques like gentle stretching and baby massage to promote a calming atmosphere, not only for your little one, but also for you.
-Because while he may be too small and too squirmy to sit in lotus position, you can provide a lot of the zen for him.
+Baby Mindful classes are quite the opposite, making use of techniques like gentle stretching and baby massage to promote a calming atmosphere, not only for your little one, but also for you.
+Because they may be too small and too squirmy to sit in the lotus position, you can provide a lot of the zen for them.

 Reflect the calm

 Marneta is keen to bust another myth: ‘People might think you’ve got to have a quiet baby to be mindful, but that’s absolutely not the case,’ she says.
 ‘If your baby’s crying, that’s absolutely fine.
-It’s about sitting with, acknowledging and accepting how you’re feeling, in this moment, and how your baby is too.
+It’s about sitting with, acknowledging and accepting how you’re feeling at this moment, and how your baby is too.
 Then modelling your breathing, slowing your breathing down.’

 Growing benefits to mindfulness for kids

-As your little one gets older, he may be able to take more of these steps on himself.
-Baby Mindful guided meditations, for instance, encourage small children to imagine themselves in relaxing situations, like floating on clouds.
+As your little one gets older, they may be able to take more of these steps on themselves.
+Baby mindful guided meditations, for instance, encourage small children to imagine themselves in relaxing situations, like floating on clouds.
 Once your tot is toddling around, you can also start encouraging him to be aware of his own breathing through some of the fun games below.

 In fact, there’s powerful neurological evidence that mindfulness really can rewire the stress pathways in our brains so that, when we’re put in a challenging situation, our immediate reaction is not stress, but calm.
 More magic still, it only takes a few weeks.